Life as a volunteer at Mr Straw's House

 Who do you think should volunteer at Mr Straw's House?

 Anyone with spare time, with an interest in recent history and with a firm belief that the past should be preserved and conserved for future generations will find volunteering at Mr Straw's House extremely rewarding and enjoyable.
-Whether your role is front-facing or behind the scenes in conservation work, working in the garden or helping with fundraising as a Friend of Mr Straw's, you will be drawn into the magic of Mr Straw's House.
+Whether your role is front-facing or behind the scenes in conservation work, working in the garden or helping with fundraising, you will be drawn into the magic of Mr Straw's House.

 Tell us something we don't know about the Straws!